 Only serious bodily injury and death claims are compensable.
 Serious bodily injury is defined as a bodily injury which at the time of the actual injury or at a later time, involves a substantial risk of death, a substantial risk of serious permanent disfigurement, a substantial risk or protracted loss or impairment of the function of any part or organ of the body, or breaks, fractures, or burns of the second or third degree.
 Bodily injury is further defined as any physical injury that results in severe bruising, muscle tears or skin lacerations requiring professional medical treatment or corrective or cosmetic surgery.

-Prior Notice of Bites, Viscous Behavior or Violations of Local Laws
+Prior Notice of Bites, Vicious Behavior or Violations of Local Laws

 All people may pursue full damage claims for personal injuries from dogs if they can prove that the owner or person responsible for the dog knew that the dog had bitten before or had demonstrated viscous behavior prior to the incident.
 Many refer to this law as the “One Free Bite Rule.”
 Another way to prove liability is to show that the owner or person responsible for the dog violated a municipal ordinance such as allowing a dog to run at large, failed to keep a dog properly restrained, or violated any other state, county or municipal law regulating dogs which are intended to protect the public.
 If there was a violation of an ordinance or other law relating to the dog, this violation typically results in a finding of liability.